Rishi Opel, Writer and Director of The Grind, discusses the making of the film

 The end scene of The Grind was filmed underneath the A40 flyover.
 It was perfect.
 It had huge iron girders and concrete pillars, covered in graffiti on either side, holding up the dual carriageway.
 You could even hear the strange hum of the traffic passing above you when you stood underneath it.

-During the edit I realized that Hip Hop did not suit the film.
-I leaned towards House music, because I wanted to appeal to a wider audience and it felt right for The Grind and the club culture it portrays.
+During the edit I realised that Hip Hop did not suit the film.
+I leaned towards House music, because I wanted to appeal to a wider audience and it felt right for the club culture it portrays.

 it depends on how much the copyright costs and whether we can afford it.
 We definitely want tracks from Faithless & Daft Punk in the film.
 If not, there are a number of up and coming artists who want to provide us with tracks.